A witch’s brew of, abuse, perversion, and psychosis push one woman to unimaginable lengths.

 Boils, mice contaminating the water, and burning dead bodies sure seem to point towards Plague as the real killer in this film.
 In this era, Plague was becoming a serious epidemic.
 For those uneducated, or like Albrun and tainted by the lens of childhood trauma, Plague could look like demonic possession.
 The suffering brought on by the Plague would be profound and could easily look like the work of something supernatural.

-What was the hair washing all about?
+What was the hair washing all about in Hagazussa?

 An intense, visually stunning scene takes place shortly after finding her goat dead that features a perversion of baptism.
 A ritual reversed from the traditional ceremony performed on babies who have holy water ladled on their forehead by a man of God is twisted as only the back of Albrun’s hair is wetted by her and she stands naked with her hair pulled down over her face.
 It is irrelevant if witchcraft exists, at this point Albrun believes, and has picked aside.